 She applied through a lending marketplace on a Tuesday afternoon.
 By Thursday she had 4 offers on the table.
 Funded $85K the following Monday at a better rate than Chase quoted before they turned her down.

 Same business.
 Same financials.
 Completely different outcome.
 Whether you're looking for Texas business loans or California small business funding, the pattern is the same — banks reject strong businesses every day, and marketplaces pick up where they leave off.
-Some owners also discover products their bank never mentioned, like zero-interest business credit lines.
+Some owners also discover products their bank never mentioned, like unsecured business lines of credit.

 The Honest Side-by-Side Comparison